× Home Overview Environmental Stations Engagement Resources Contact

 • Public agency evaluates and prepares written responses with detailed explanation of response.

-• Preparation and certification of the Final EIR.
+• Preparation and certification of the final EIR.

-• All comments received during the Draft EIR Public Comment Period are included and addressed within the Final EIR.
+• All comments received during the draft EIR Public Comment Period are included and addressed within the final EIR.

 9Agency Decisions/Findings, Statement of Overriding Considerations, Mitigation Monitoring – Public Hearing

-• Provides formal notification in local/regional newspapers of Final EIR availability and review.
+• Provides formal notification in local/regional newspapers of final EIR availability and review.

-• Public hearing held to allow Lead Agency to hear Public Testimony and take action on FINAL EIR.
+• Public hearing held to allow Lead Agency to hear Public Testimony and take action on final EIR.

 Coordination Efforts